mwilchek/Python-Threading/README.md

 # Python-Threading
-This is a repo that holds a working example of multithread programming in python
+This is a repo that holds a working example of multi-thread programming in python